 Duck Prints Press LLC is an independent publisher based in New York State.
-Our founding vision is to help fanfiction authors navigate the complex process of bringing their original works from first draft to print, culminating in publishing their work under our imprint.
-We are particularly dedicated to working with queer authors and publishing stories featuring characters from across the LGBTQIA+ spectrum.
+Our founding vision is to work with fancreators to publish their original work.
+We are particularly dedicated to working with queer authors and artists to publish stories featuring characters from across the LGBTQIA+ spectrum.
+We were founded in January 2021.

-Currently, we are in the early stages of establishing our business and developing collaborative relationships with fanfiction authors who wish to publish original works.
-We’re aiming to publish four anthologies in 2022, and we also expect to begin growing our catalog of short stories and novels.
+Currently, we are developing our business and developing collaborative relationships with fancreators.
+We’re also growing our ability to distribute and disseminate the works we publish.
+We’ll be aiming to publish two anthologies in 2023 and as many as five in 2024, and we are growing our catalog of short stories and novels.
 You can see our exact status – what we’re working on right now, by visiting our Trello!

 A Message From Our Founders